 As a Third Sector environment organisation we have strong partnerships with many other nature NGOs, including close associations with RSPB, the Wildlife Trusts and other taxa organisations including Plantlife and Butterfly Conservation.
 We undertake collaborative monitoring programmes, and together seek to raise the standard of wildlife monitoring to that we have achieved for birds.
 We are a member of the National Biodiversity Network (NBN).

-Our relationships with business include a strong Corporate Membership scheme across a range of sectors, and a particularly productive partnership with Gardman and Ernest Charles.
+Our relationships with business include a strong Corporate Membership scheme across a range of sectors.
 We regularly undertake contracts for environmental consultancies, and provide advice to developers, currently most notably in the renewable energy and marine sectors.

 The BTO is active in the information, publishing and media sectors with particularly strong and productive relationships with Birdguides and the BBC.
 We work with a number of key environment journalists, and a range of publishing houses.